 All childminders must carry public liability insurance and business insurance to drive with child-minded children in their cars.
 They must have completed an introductory training course and update paediatric first aid training every 3 years.
-We also have to compy with local planning, fire and food hygiene laws as well as health and safety legislation.
-Childminder and anyone other person over 18 years of age must also have DBS checks (Disclosure and Baring Service) in place.
+We also have to comply with local planning, fire and food hygiene laws as well as health and safety legislation.
+Childminders and anyone else over 18 years of age living in your home must also have DBS checks (Disclosure and Baring Service) in place.

-By not meeting the above requirements we may face immidiate closure and can even lose our registration.
+By not meeting the above requirements we may face immediate closure and can even lose our registration.

-What paperwork does a chilmdinder need to do?
+What paperwork does a childminder need to do?

 Although the majority of parents aren’t interested in Learning Journies and Progress Trackers for their children they just want them to be happy and cared for we have to do the majority of this to meet the EYFS standards.

 - Fridge/freezer temperatures

 - Visitor logs